 Although many victims of domestic violence experience physical abuse, most victims say that the constant fear of the next episode is as bad as the actual violence.

 - Locking them in the house or stopping them from leaving

-- Restraining, pushing, slapping, hitting, kicking, strangling or burning
+- Restraining, pushing, slapping, hitting, shaking (infants), kicking, strangling, or burning

 - Drugging the victim with prescription, pharmaceutical, or illegal drugs

 Sexual violence is the conduct of sexual content that the victim does not consent to, is coerced into, or, because of their level of development, does not understand their meaning.
 It includes the threat of sexual violence and the public disclosure of sexual content about the victim.

 Sexual violence is any sexual act, attempt to obtain a sexual act, self-satisfaction against the intimate partner’s or someone else’s will, or any other act directed against a person’s sexuality using coercion, by any person regardless of their relationship to the victim, in any setting.
 It includes any form of rape, sexual assault, sexual abuse, everyday harassment, and any organised form of sexualised violence.
 It includes every action that restricts the sexual self-determination of a person.
 Sexual violence can be a form of domestic violence as the perpetrator might be an intimate partner or a family member.